 In this occasion, I’m not interested in discussing Harper Lee’s opus, but the format to which it owes its status.

-Being able to digitally carry books that would be heavy and clumsy to maneuver within the circumstances in which they would be read, is great.
+I celebrate the possibility of digitally carry books that would be heavy and clumsy to maneuver with in the circumstances in which they would be read.
 It can make reading convenient and desirable for people who don’t have enough time to sit down to read in a still spot, or who want to carry many books at the same time, in very little space.

 Regardless of this advantage, currently, e-book sales have been dropping and, book sales, on the rise.
 The landscape isn’t joyful, anyhow, literary fiction has rarely seen darker days and writers hardly make enough to live on.